Sholola-Gbolahan/fictional-university/app/public/wp-content/themes/fictional-university-theme/note.md

   - codex.wordpress.org
   - developer.wordpress.org
 - An associate array is a type of array that a value assigned or associated to each items.
+- the class Name "current-menu-item" is used to style links when active

 # COMMON FUNCTIONS TO Note